matthew-brett/dyneweb/research/cv.rst

 ******************

 **August 2008 -**
+    *Associate researcher at the Brain Imaging Center, University of California, Berkeley*.
+Consulting on design and analysis of functional brain imaging data; post-graduate teaching on functional brain image analysis and on diffusion image analysis; development of `nipy` open source software projects (see below); contributing to development of new algorithms for analysis of diffusion imaging.
-    Associate researcher at the Brain Imaging Center, University of California, Berkeley **October 2005 – July 2008**
+**October 2005 – July 2008**
-    Senior investigator scientist at the MRC Cognition & Brain Sciences Unit (Cambridge, UK)
+    *Senior investigator scientist at the MRC Cognition & Brain Sciences Unit, Cambridge*.
+Working with Ian Nimmo-Smith and other members of the methods group.
+Consulting on design and analysis of functional brain imaging data and diffusion imaging data, new research on brain imaging methods, teaching of functional imaging methods.
 **October 2003 – September 2005**
-    Associate specialist in psychology at the University of California, Berkeley **March 1999 – September 2003**
+    *Associate specialist in psychology at the University of California, Berkeley*.
+Working with Rich Ivry.
+Research into mechanisms of movement selection using functional brain imaging.
+**March 1999 – September 2003**
-    Research associate at the MRC Cognition & Brain Sciences Unit (Cambridge, UK) **February 1996 – February 1999**
+    *Research associate at the MRC Cognition & Brain Sciences Unit, Cambridge*.
+    Working with John Duncan on mechanisms of movement selection using functional brain imaging (positron emission tomography, functional MRI scanning).
+Also working on algorithms for matching structural brain images from damaged brains to normal brain templates.
+**February 1996 – February 1999**
-    Research registrar in neurology at the MRC Cyclotron Unit, Hammersmith hospital and Oxford University, Department of Physiology
+    *Research registrar in neurology at the MRC Cyclotron Unit, Hammersmith hospital and Oxford laboratory of physiology*.
+Jointly supervised by David Brooks (London) and John Stein (Oxford).
+Using regional blood flow images from positron emission tomography to study the role of motor areas in response design and selection.

 *****************
 Medical Positions
 *****************

 **June 1995 – January 1996**
-    Registrar in neurology at the Radcliffe Infirmary, Oxford, UK **August 1994 – April 1995**
+    Registrar in neurology at the Radcliffe Infirmary, Oxford **August 1994 – April 1995**
     Senior house officer in neurology at The National Hospital for Neurology, Queen square, London **August 1992 – July 1994**
-    Senior house officer rotation at St Bartholomew’s Hospital, London **February 1992 – July 1992**
+    Senior house officer medical rotation at St Bartholomew’s Hospital, London **February 1992 – July 1992**
     Senior house officer in neurosciences at Addenbrookes Hospital, Cambridge **August 1991 – January 1992**
     Research worker at the Institute of Psychiatry, London **August 1990 – July 1991**
-    House officer at the Royal London Hospital
+    House officer at the Princess Alexandra Hospital, Harlow and Royal London Hospital.

 ****************************
 Education and Qualifications
 ****************************

 **1994**
+    *Membership of the Royal College of Physicians (UK)*.
+Physicians that want to specialize in branches of general medicine such as neurology need to pass this examination of academic and clinical competence in general medicine.
-    Membership of the Royal College of Physicians (UK) **1987 – 1990**
+**1987 – 1990**
-    Bachelor of Medicine and Surgery (MB BChir)
-**1984 – 1987**
+    *Bachelor of Medicine and Surgery (MB BChir)* **1984 – 1987**
-    BA 2.i; Experimental Psychology, Cambridge University (UK)
+    *BA 2.i; Experimental Psychology, Cambridge University (UK)*

 ******
 Awards